secretstartups/handbook/content/handbook/key-review.md

 1. Every department KPI should be covered.
 This can be in the presentation and/or links to the handbook.
 1. Wherever possible, the KPI or KR being reviewed should be compared to Plan, Target, or industry benchmark.
 1. There is no presentation; the meeting is purely Q&A. Of course, people can ask to talk them through a slide.
 If you want to present, please [post a YouTube video](/handbook/marketing/marketing-operations/youtube/) and link that from the slide deck, agenda, and/or Slack.
-1. The functional owner is responsible for updating and posting their Key Review agenda 24 hours in advance of the meeting, post in the [#key-review](https://gitlab.slack.com/archives/CPQT0TRFX) Slack channel.
+1. The functional owner or their EBA is responsible for updating and posting their Key Review agenda 24 hours in advance of the meeting, post in the [#key-review](https://gitlab.slack.com/archives/CPQT0TRFX) Slack channel.
 1. Video is not required, but if there is a video it should be posted 24hrs in advance in the [#key-review](https://gitlab.slack.com/archives/CPQT0TRFX) Slack channel.
-1. The agenda document should include a presentation link that is accessible by all team members, as well as a Q&A section.
+1. The agenda document should include a presentation link that is accessible to all team members on the invite, as well as a Q&A section.
-1. If the Key Review does not contain MNPI or [not public](/handbook/communication/confidentiality-levels/#not-public) information, it should be publicly streamed to YouTube Unfiltered in alignment with GitLab's [value of transparency](/handbook/values/#transparency).
-Key Reviews not containing MNPI with [not public](/handbook/communication/confidentiality-levels/#not-public) information should be privately streamed to YouTube Unfiltered.
-If the Key Review contains MNPI it should not be streamed, but can be recorded and shared in a [limited access](/handbook/communication/confidentiality-levels/#limited-access) manner.
+1. If the Key Review does not contain MNPI or [not public](/handbook/communication/confidentiality-levels/#not-public) information, it should be privately streamed to YouTube Unfiltered in alignment with GitLab's [value of transparency](/handbook/values/#transparency).
+If the Key Review contains MNPI it should not be streamed, but can be recorded and shared in a [limited access](/handbook/communication/confidentiality-levels/#limited-access) manner by including the link in the restricted Key Review agenda doc.
-1. Should public or private streaming be unavailable, Key Reviews are set to auto-record to the cloud and should be uploaded to the GitLab Unfiltered [Key Reviews Playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0KrlBfo0IBmV0BwJcPN59swi) on YouTube if it does not contain MNPI or [not public](/handbook/communication/confidentiality-levels/#not-public) information.
+1. Should private streaming be unavailable, the recording should be uploaded to the GitLab Unfiltered [Key Reviews Playlist](https://www.youtube.com/playlist?list=PL05JrBw4t0KrlBfo0IBmV0BwJcPN59swi) on YouTube if it does not contain MNPI or [not public](/handbook/communication/confidentiality-levels/#not-public) information.
 It is the DRI's or their EBA's responsibility to ensure that the video, if not containing MNPI or [not public](/handbook/communication/confidentiality-levels/#not-public) information, is uploaded to GitLab Unfiltered with the correct visibility (private or public).
 If it contains MNPI, then the recording can be shared in a [limited access](/handbook/communication/confidentiality-levels/#limited-access) manner.
 1. If the function DRI is not available to attend their Key Review then the function's leadership team is responsible for attending the meeting and providing updates.
 1. Repetition in recognizing what is working or not working from month to month is okay as repetition can be an organizational tool for teaching people what’s important amidst all the noise.